copyright Sellergren Design 2013!

 Ever heard of Fabrizio Ardente‘s ZOMBIES: Island of the Living Dead?
 Don’t feel bad if you haven’t ’cause it never existed.
 But I do like the plot summary.

-If memory serves me correct it was back in March this year when I had the idea that the tons of sounds available to me would be perfect for doing an 80′s sounding OST inspired by the Italian-produced horror films in my collection.
-I spent a Sunday going through the retro synth sounds in Reason 6.5 and towards the end of that day I had A Modest Tribute to Fabio Frizzi finished.
+If memory serves me correct it was back in March this year when I had the idea of doing an 80’s sounding OST inspired by the Italian-produced horror films in my collection.
+I spent a Sunday tweaking some synth sounds and towards the end of that day I had A Modest Tribute to Fabio Frizzi finished.
 As clunky as it sounds to me now when I have the updated version finished it’s still available on my SoundCloud.

 Well, there’s nothing like a time limit to kick your ass into gear, and with my duties for The Norliss Tapes‘ upcoming full length finished it was just a matter of “don’t think do”.
 If anyone else out there is into Jung you know what he says about letting the subconscious take control, and these past couple of days has been nothing short of a whirlwind of creativity that once finished actually don’t sound like someone unleashed the Tazmanian Devil in a Moog factory – even though that is how I perceived the experience, ha ha ha.